-In November 2014 the Company's board of directors adopted and the stockholders approved the 2014 Employee Stock Purchase Plan ("ESPP").
+In November 2014, the Company's board of directors adopted and the stockholders approved the 2014 Employee Stock Purchase Plan ("ESPP").
 The ESPP provides that the number of shares reserved and available for issuance under the ESPP shall be cumulatively increased each January 1, beginning on January 1, 2016, by the lesser of (i) 600,000 shares of common stock or (ii) the number of shares necessary to set the number of shares of Common Stock under the Plan at 1% percent of the outstanding number of shares as of January 1 of the applicable year.
 However, the board of directors reserves the right to determine that there will be no increase for any year or that any increase will be for a lesser number of shares.
 As of January 1, 2016, 117,100 shares were added to the ESPP.
-As of March 31, 2016, there were 264,233 shares available for issuance under the ESPP.
+As of June 30, 2016, there were 258,443 shares available for issuance under the ESPP.

-As of March 31, 2016, there was \$46 withheld from employees that will be used to purchase shares of the Company's common stock on May 31, 2016, which is the last day of the current offering period.
-The Company recorded \$20 of stock-based compensation expense pursuant to the ESPP during the three months ended March 31, 2016.
+On May 31, 2016, 5,790 shares of common stock were purchased pursuant to the ESPP, resulting in proceeds to the Company of \$45.
+The Company recorded \$0 and \$20 of stock-based compensation expense pursuant to the ESPP during the three and six months ended June 30, 2016, respectively.